-Though the weather of an area can change daily, when seen in longer periods, it shows a general pattern of climate.
+Though the weather of an area can change daily, when seen in longer periods, a general pattern of climate emerges.
 For example, though it may rain on some days in the tropics and on others in the desert, rainfall is greater and more constant in the former than the latter.
-These patterns classify the world into six major climate regions.
+These annual weather patterns classify the world into six major climate regions.

 Polar climates are very cold and dry throughout the year.
 They encompass the South Pole, the extreme northern latitudes and the interior of Greenland.
 Plant life is non-existent except for some algae, while the few animal species include polar bears, killer whales, seals and penguins.